 - Restoring body confidence

 Unlike breast augmentation, this procedure does not increase the size of your breasts.
 However, your breasts may appear larger due to their new, higher placement and they will also feel firmer.
-The procedure is commonly combined with breast augmentation, however, this is optional and can be discussed further during your consultation.

 Why have a breast lift?